 Uncoordinated development in the town centre over many years led to the waterway being ignored, allowing it to become a wasted asset and largely hidden flood channel.
 Unstable water supply, lack of maintenance and shallow water depths have over time undermined the habitats and its role and effectiveness as a designated wildlife corridor.
 RBWM's adopted 2009 Waterways Framework policy [Part 2, 2.6] for the first time required new developments to protect and embrace the waterway, while its flood role has been much reduced following the construction of the Jubilee River.
 The 2011 Area Action Plan took the protections of the Framework policy a step further and aimed to make the waterway a major feature of a rejuvenated town centre and a key public amenity for the benefit of everyone that lives, works or spends their leisure time in Maidenhead.
-It acknowledged an existing shortfall in green Public Open Space in the town centre, which the waterway helps overcome.
-The BLP proposes many more new households in the town centre, almost all flats, and with no existing alternative areas of public open space inside the town centre ring road, the importance of the waterway as an accessible public amenity and green Public Open Space for the future has increased accordingly.
+It acknowledged an existing shortfall in green Public Open Space in the town centre, almost all flats, and with no existing alternative areas of public open space inside the town centre ring road, the importance of the waterway as an accessible public amenity and green Public Open Space for the future has increased accordingly.